Total Pageviews

 My treatment last week was pretty easy to tolerate.
 But given the corrosive properties of the BCG and second barrage, my bladder wasn't happy.
 Frequent urination with very little output, burning and feelings of pins and needles through my entire body.
 As cautioned, I have had some blood.
 I'm sure it will clear up by tomorrow.
 I did take Phenazopyridine Hydrochloride (AZO tabs), but it takes a bit to go through the system.
 That has helped in the past.

 So a do nothing day today.
 Staying near the toilet and drinking a lot of water to flush things out.
-I do remember that these side effects are sort of accumulative.
+I do remember that these side effects are sort of cumulative.
 So I'm not looking forward to next week in that regard.

 More to come!